KauzClay/docs-tap/tas-migration/sso-for-tas.hbs.md

 # Migrate from Single Sign-On for VMware Tanzu Application Service

-This topic tells you how to migrate single-sign on services from Tanzu Application Service (TAS) to Tanzu Application Platform (TAP).
+This topic tells you how to migrate single-sign on services from Tanzu Application Service (commonly known as TAS) to Tanzu Application Platform (commonly known as TAP).

 Application Single Sign-On for VMware Tanzu provides single sign-on services for VMware Tanzu Application Platform.
 There is a comparable offering available for VMwate Tanzu Application Service.